 So you bought a new horse.
 Want to keep it the same?

 Make sure your saddle fits and is placed in the right place.
+Sweat marks should be even and no dry spots.
 We like airflex girths.

 We ride on the scapula, not behind.
-Saddles need to sit level and stay level while riding.
+Saddles need to sit level and stay level while riding and still be level when you are done riding.
+There needs to be space between the front of your saddle and the wither/pad before, during and after riding.

-Western: We ride a 3/4 rig, 7 inch gullet with flared front on a flat bar tree.
+Western: We ride a 3/4 rig, 7 inch gullet with flared front on a flat bar tree for the majority of our horses.
 We use several different pads to ensure fit.
-We ride Kowalsky Saddles.
+We ride Kowalsky Saddles that our friends make for us.

-Most of our western horses ride in a 3 piece o ring.
+Most of our western horses ride in a 3 piece o-ring.
+A few like the short shank myler.

 What tree is in your saddle?
 FQHB is not an answer.
 There is no industry standard and varies by manufacturer.

-Full rig doesnt stay on the shoulder unless your horse has a very sloped shoulder blade.
+Full rig doesnt stay on the shoulder unless your horse has a very sloped shoulder blade and the majority of horses do not.
+However, this typically fits a mule well.

 Does your horse have a long wither?
-Trees with a flat bar fit this better than a twist or rock to the bar.
+We find trees with a flat bar fit this better than a twist or rock to the bar.

-English: We ride wide trees and for most horses with a half pad.
+English: We ride wide trees and, for most horses, with a half pad.
 We use the back two billets to keep the saddle in place on most horses.
+For the rare horse that is built down hill we use the front 2 billets.

 Make sure your horse has turn out.
 Lots of it.
 Horses have a better brain and life with lots of turn out.